kimipooh/reset-drivefs-cache-folder/README.md

 Sometimes, Google Drive File Stream doesn't sync with Google Drive due to the cache folder.
 By running the batch file, Google Drive File Stream program is finished and the cache folder (DriveFS to DriveFS2) is renamed, and then Google Drive File Stream program is started.

-If the renamed cache folder (DriveFS2) exists, the batch file displays the error message and stop the process.
+If the renamed cache folder (DriveFS2) exists, the batch file displays the error message, stop the process, and open the upper folder of the cache folder.
 Because there may be an unsynchronised data in the renamed cache folder.

 Therefore, please confirm to be synced data to Google Drive if possible.